youtous/destr0yer-build/README.md

 3. Once the playbook is successfuly executed, remove the instances from the `factoring_systems` group in `hosts/destr0yers.yml`

 ### IV.
-Configure the instances
+Configure the instances (system configuration)

 1. Configure the desired state of the cluster in `group_vars/all.yml` (**important:** please define a list of allowed ssh ips using `ssh_entrypoints`)
-2. Configure instance specifities using its dedicated configuration file in `host_vars/myhostname.tld.yml`, some informations can be retrieved using `instance_info`, see examples in `hosts/`.
+2. Configure instance specifities using its dedicated configuration file in `host_vars/myhostname.tld.yml`, see examples in `hosts/`.
 3. Add the instances in the group `base_systems` in `hosts/destr0yers.yml`
 4. Run the playbook on the instances, it will setup all the system configuration in a single run: `ansible-playbook -i hosts/destr0yers.yml configure.yml --vault-password-file "./.vault_password"`

+#### Server keys generation

+The backup configuration requires ssh keys and gpg keys to be generated from your host and then saved in the related vaults.

+##### Generate ssh keys

+For each account present on the server, a couple of public and private key is required.
+Generate it using `ssh-keygen -q -t ed25519 -C "" -N ""` and save it in the secret vault.

+#### Generate GPG keys for backup encryption

+Backups are encrypted using GPG.

+_The following step are from this guide: https://github.com/Oefenweb/ansible-duply-backup#advance-configuration-gpg-enabled_

+1. Generate a new GPG key using: `gpg --full-gen-key` _(choose RSA and RSA, 4096bits, never expires)_
+2. Export the public key using: `gpg --output {public key name}.pub.asc --armor --export {the name you entered previously}`
+3. Export the private key using: `gpg --output {private key name}.sec.asc --armor --export-secret-key {the name you entered previously}`
+4. Save the public and the private key in the host secret vault.
+5. Define this key as encryption key for the backup in `host_vars`. **/!\\** don't forget to set the names and the ownertrust.
+6. Save the _ownertrust_, the _both keys_ and the _passphrase_ in a **safe place**.
+7. When the export is completed, **delete the GPG key from the host machine**.

-### V. Configure the Docker Swarm
+### V. Configure the Docker Swarm (cluster configuration)

 At this step, the cluster is almost configured.
 The last step is the docker configuration in swarm mode.